 If you cannot find any information relating to a client, including the client itself, check if Client - Security has been enabled for the client.

 When Client Security is enabled for a client, only the users who have been given access will see any information about the client.
-Any other users, including an FYI administrator, will not see the client in the Clients List or in any other lists, and it will not show in any searches.
+Any other users, including an FYI Admin, will not see the client in the Clients List or in any other lists, and it will not show in any searches.
 All information is hidden from all users except those who have been given specific access.
-Only an FYI administrator can disable security.
+Only an FYI Admin can disable security.

-If you cannot see a client in the Client List or find any information to about the client, you will need to check with your FYI administrators if they have enabled Client Security for that client.
+If you cannot see a client in the Client List or find any information to about the client, you will need to check with your FYI Admins if they have enabled Client Security for that client.